View regular version View for small screens (PDA) View print version

 Isabelle opened her mouth for an indignant retort, but was forestalled by a raised hand.
 "I don't care what caused it, but you've changed, and you know it.
 I just want my baby back.
 Is that so very hard to understand?"

 "And is it so hard to understand that I have not gone out of my mind?
-If anything, my stay has convinced me more than ever that Xena is for real.
+If anything, my stay here has convinced me more than ever that Xena is for real.
 I was starting to think I'd lost it, but with the way she's been reading those notes to me..."

 "Yes."

-Spurned by sudden inspiration, the older woman pressed on.
+Suddenly animated, the older woman pressed on.
 "And she's reading English notes, speaking our language, even.
 Clever ghost."

 "Yes..."